 We’ve got another busy half-term ahead of us in LKS2 but we’re very excited about our learning.

-As always, we will develop our mental maths skills and apply them to a range of problems.
-We will also be looking to build in opportunities to review topics that have already been covered to strengthen our understanding as well as practising our times table and division facts.
-Any work at home to support this is always appreciated.
+As always, we will also be looking to build in opportunities to develop our maths fluency skills in recalling and applying addition, multiplication and division facts.
+Any work at home to support children’s times table and division fact knowledge this is always appreciated.

-Over the course of the half term, we will be focusing on ‘Identity, society and equality: Celebrating Differences.’
+Over the course of the half term, we will be asking ourselves ‘Why are Gurus at the heart of Sikh belief and of practice?’